 |Hispanic or Latino||39|

-Medical Assisting appeals to people across the globe.
+Americans aren’t the only ones with an interest in Medical Assisting.
 About 0.6% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia